IanIsFluent/knockout.observableStorage/README.md

 # knockout.observableStorage

-knockout.observableStorage is an extender for [Knockout.js](http://knockoutjs.com/) that allows you to persist observables to browser local storage, browser session storage, or to some other data store entirely using custom functions to retrieve and set data.
+knockout.observableStorage is an extender for [Knockout.js](http://knockoutjs.com/) that allows you to persist observables to browser local storage, browser session storage, or to some other data store using custom functions to retrieve and set data.

 ## How It Works

 The knockout.observableStorage extender allows you to have your observables automatically synchronize with browser local storage, browser session storage, or some other data source.

 Let's look at the example of browser local storage.
-When the observable is initialized, it will look for a particular value in the browser local storage, and if it exists already, will set its initial value to whatever is in local storage.
+When the observable is initialized, it will look for a particular value in the browser local storage, and if the value exists already, the observable will set its initial value to whatever is in local storage.
 If the observable is changed, it automatically saves the new value to local storage.

 If you create two observables persisting to the same local storage data, they will be synchronized, which can be useful if you don't want to have to use the same observable in multiple places.

-An observable listens to browser storage change events, so if you update some data in browser storage, the observable bound to that data will automatically update itself with the new value.
+An observable listens to browser storage change events, so if you update some data in browser storage, the observable that is bound to that data will automatically update itself with the new value.
 This is true whether the value is changed on the current page (local and session storage) or on another page (local storage only).

 Persisting to another data source using customized functions can also be done.
 See the custom storage example below for more information on how to do this.

 An observable extended with knockout.observableStorage will use the initial value passed into the observable function as the default value.
-If the data store being persisted to already has a value (i.e., it's not undefined), the initial value will be loaded from the data store.
+If the data store already has a value (i.e., the value is not undefined), the initial value will be loaded from the data store.
 If the value in the data store is undefined, the value passed into the observable function will be made the initial value and persisted to the data store.

 ## How to Use It